 Ojore Lutalo was released from Trenton State Penitentiary in 2009 after serving 28 years—22 of those years in solitary confinement because of his political beliefs and activism.
 In order to keep his sanity during his imprisonment, he abided by a strict regimen of physical exercise, meditation, and study.
 Over the years, he began creating collages as a way to maintain his sanity and to convey the physical and emotional reality he experienced in solitary confinement.
 While in isolation, Lutalo created a wide range of political art documenting his experience and the plight of other radical imprisoned activists, as well as techniques of psychological and physical torture used in solitary confinement units

 To correlate wasteful living and wasted lives is the concept that from what is considered trash; something forgotten; considered useless can be reshaped [into] a beautiful work of art, both meaningful and magnificent.
-By using throw-away items (non-biodegradable products; disposable packaging materials) as component or canvas in my creations, I hope to exemplify the idea that we can use innovation to redefine what we consider teach, begin to be conscientious, produce and support Earth friendly alternative materials and packaging, treating the Earth as non-disposables containing every form of essential non-disposable Life, humans included.
+By using throw-away items (non-biodegradable products; disposable packaging materials) as component or canvas in my creations, I hope to exemplify the idea that we can use innovation to redefine what we consider trash, begin to be conscientious, to produce and support Earth friendly alternative materials and packaging, reading the Earth as non-disposable containing every form of essential non-disposable Life, humans included.
 Purpose and beauty may yet be derived from what society has chosen to throw away.
-Ultimately in our fight for the Earth and each other, we must do our best to allow our innovative spirit to persevere.”
+Ultimately in our fight for the Earth and each other, we must do our best to allow our innovative spirit to persevere.

 George Anthony Morton